earwig/benkurtovic.com/_drafts/python-object-replacement.md

 ## Review

 First, a recap on terminology here.
-You can skip this if you know Python well.
+You can skip this section if you know Python well.

 In Python, _names_ are what most languages call "variables".
 They reference _objects_.
 So when we do: